Oil ends mixed on China, OPEC, U.S. jobs data

 Brent's Relative Strength Index (RSI) dropped to 27.794 on Thursday from more than 29 on Wednesday, after slipping Friday below the 30 threshold that indicates an oversold condition.

-U.S. crude rose 27 cents to settle at $97.08, stemming a six-day losing streak that had reduced the front-montb June crude's value by 8.8 percent.
+U.S. crude rose 27 cents to settle at $97.08, stemming a six-day losing streak that had reduced the front-month June crude's value by 8.8 percent.

 U.S. crude's RSI rose to 31.459 on Thursday, after the stretch of losses put it slightly below the oversold benchmark of 30 in late trading on Wednesday.
 U.S. crude's RSI stood at 54.392 on May 2, when the most recent extended selloff began.